duereg/hugo-site/content/beginners-guide/03-skills.md

 When training for hockey, there are a set of acronyms underwater hockey players use to describe their workouts.
 These acronyms are described below.

+If you're looking for workouts to do, try this [swim generator](/utilities/swim-generator/).

 ### **BOGDAT**
 (**_B_** reathe **_O_** nce **_G_** o **_D_** own **_A_** nd **_T_** ouch).